 Skills development in the workplace should never be underestimated, especially now in the digital age.
 There is always room for improvement within your team.

 Sometimes, the company provides new software that can improve overall performance, but sometimes skill development relies on the individual and their willingness to learn and grow.

-Ask yourself—does your organization offer continued skills development opportunities and are your team members willing to learn new things?
+Ask yourself—does your organization offer continued skills development opportunities and are your team members willing to learn new skills?